uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 However, we don't actually want to load the file yet, so we instead request a URL.

 Finally, we invoke `vgplot(...)` to initialize Mosaic, which returns a (Promise to an) instance of the vgplot API.
-This method takes a single function as input, and should return an array of SQL queries to execute upon load.
+This method takes a single function as input, which should return an array of SQL queries to execute upon load.

-We use the `url()` helper method to prepare a file URL so that DuckDB can successfully load it &mdash; the url string returned by `FileAttachment(...).url()` is a _relative_ path like `./_file/data/doodads.csv`.
+We use the `url()` helper method to prepare a file URL so that DuckDB can successfully load it.
+The url string returned by `FileAttachment(...).url()` is a _relative_ path like `./_file/data/doodads.csv`.
 DuckDB will mistakenly interpret this as a file system path rather than a web URL.
 The `url()` helper produces a full URL (with `https://`, hostname, etc.), based on the location of the current page: